-Unibroue La Fin do Monde Abbey Triple ~ 34.1cl
+Unibroue La Fin du Monde Abbey Triple ~ 34.1cl

-A rich and sophisticated golden ‘Belgium-style Tripel’ which has earned several international titles thanks to its refined taste marked by notes of fruit and spice, supported by a slight bitterness.
+A rich and sophisticated golden ‘Belgium-style Tripel’ with a refined taste marked by notes of fruit and spice, supported by a slight bitterness.

-Floral ‘bready’ bouquet, with aromas of honey, spices, coriander and malt.
-It’s mildly hoppy palate has fruit and spice followed by a smooth, dry finish.
-A perfect balance of sweetness, bitterness, spices and alcohol.
+Golden colour and a floral ‘bready’ bouquet with aromas of honey, spices, coriander and malt.
+Its mildly hoppy palate has fruit and spice followed by a smooth, dry finish.
+A perfect balance of sweetness, a little bitterness, spices and alcohol.

-Beer and food pairings: Ideal with sausages, quiches and omelettes, fatty fish (salmon, trout), seafood (oysters, mussels, scallops), ratatouille; but also with cheddar, parmesan and blue cheese.
+Beer and food pairings: Ideal with sausages, quiches and omelettes, oily fish (salmon, trout), seafood (oysters, mussels, scallops), ratatouille; but also with cheddar, parmesan and blue cheese.

 About the Brand

-Production and distribution of their beers increased when Unibroue was purchased by Sleeman in 2004.
+Production and distribution increased when Unibroue was purchased by Sleeman in 2004.

 To reduce their ecological footprint, 99.19% of the materials generated by the factory are recycled or upcycled.